RazOununu/final-project-Communication-Networks/README.md

    - Place your TLS key files (if any) in the `logs` folder.
    **Important:** Each TLS key file must have the exact same base name as its corresponding PCAP file.
 For example, if there is a PCAP file named `youtube.pcapng` in the `captures` folder, its corresponding TLS key file must be named `youtube.log` and placed in the `logs` folder.
    If these naming conventions or directory placements are not followed, the code will not be able to correctly read and process the PCAP files.
+   > **Note:** The use of TLS keys is optional.
+If TLS keys are not available, the code will still function, but encrypted TLS traffic may not be fully decrypted and analyzed.

 2. Run the main script from the project root: